tardigradio/website/README.md

 Website for musicians to share what they've Created

 ##TODO
+* API Key should be environment variable
+* Redo all the Storj code
 * Fix assets
 * Fix redirects
 * Users sign CC license when uploading